pieteroskam/autopilot/README.md

 https://youtu.be/zypO15Sglec

 # Shop Nautinect.com
-On my website you can order  DIY packages including a pre programmed microcrontoller.
+On https://nautinect.com you can order  DIY packages including a pre programmed microcrontoller.
 Also the Full Features pilot can be bought including wireless remote, current ensing and onboard compasss can be bought.

 # Facebook group.
 Please, ask question in the facebook group so others can answers and answers will be seen by everyone.
 Facebook is not my prefered medium but I didn't know a better one.
 Please join here: https://www.facebook.com/groups/721879886302423